KenjiTakahashi/newsoul/README.md

 ## installation

-There is no installation script at this time, so you have to something like this
+There is no installation script at this time, so you have to something like
 ```sh
 $ ./build
 # cp src/newsoul /usr/bin